Call or Text Us Now! 845 244 4888

 Add Transitions to Your Video

-Once you feel that everything is cut down to only the necessary, it’s time to spice up your video with some cool transitions.
+Once you’ve cut everything down to only the necessary, it’s time to spice up your video with some cool transitions.

 Simple transitions like swipe, fade, and even jump-cuts should be enough as long as you put them in the right places.

-Each transition effect creates a different mood for your video, so try them out one by one and see which one works better to be the bridge between scenes.
+Each transition effect creates a different mood for your video, so try them out one by one and see which one works better to be a bridge between scenes.

 If you’re feeling extra creative, you can play around with your shots to make jaw-dropping transitions like this: